Previously, we looked through all the New Testament for

 Heb “from breath to flesh it will destroy.”
 The expression “from breath to flesh” refers to the two basic components of a person, the immaterial (life’s breath) and the material (flesh).
 Here the phrase is used idiomatically to indicate totality.

 "From breath" is what we see rendered as

 soul in many translations, however the main takeaway here is that it is a Hebraic idiom.
-It means that all of the forest and fields (or kingdom) will be destroyed, not "a part of it".
+It means that all of (the totality of) the forest and fields (or kingdom) will be destroyed, as opposed to "a part of" it.
 History confirms this as the Assyrian empire never returned.
 This verse has nothing to do with literal human souls ceasing to exist.